Garden tool care

 • Hang large tools or arrange them so the blades are not damaged

-Seasonal care
+Seasonal Care

-• Disassemble cutting tools
+• Disassemble the cutting tools

 • Clean each part separately

-• Disinfection and oil treatment
+• Disinfect and treat with oil

 • Then reassemble